Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 Decorative chimney shrouds are an excellent way to conceal the required spark arrestor at the top of the metal flue.
 This metal shroud will receive a couple of coats of stucco to match the house (for a solid, high end look).

-Three Spanish Style Chimneys in Different Stages of Construction at a Spanish Home Remodel in Santa Barbara California
+Three Spanish style chimneys in different stages of construction at a Spanish home remodel in Santa Barbara California

 Construction Photo 21: The elegant trio of Spanish chimneys are arranged on different roof sections.
 The smallest is nearing completion while a section of roof is also being worked on (new weatherproofing).
 Soon the plasterers will arrive to complete the job.